 The most recent Quality and Compliance inspection was in 2015.
 Inspectors found RB-Cambridge to be fully compliant and excellent in every category.
 Pupils’ achievement was judged to be excellent and teaching highly effective, pupils’ personal development and behaviour was judged to be excellent as well as leadership and management.

 You can see the 2015 report here.

-Red Balloon Learner Centre Group produces an annual report for the work undertaken across the Red Balloon federation of charities.
-Our most recent reports are available below.
+Until 2020, Annual Reports for the Centre were produced by Red Balloon Educational Trust (at the time called Red Balloon Learner Centre Group) who produced an annual report for the work undertaken across the Red Balloon federation of charities.
+These reports are available below.

 Safeguarding and Child Protection Statement